Bhumbra/Pyclamp/README.md

 ```
 ## Removing:

-After finishing with the package, the data and dependencies can be removed:
+After finishing with the package, the dependencies can be removed:

 ```sh
 (virtual_env) $ deactivate